 Making a Will

-Today there are numerous options available to you for writing your Will; you can see a solicitor in person, complete an online Will, have a consultation on the telephone or buy a Will making pack from a stationer.
+There are numerous options for writing your Will; you can see a solicitor in person, complete an online Will, have a consultation on the telephone or buy a Will-making pack from a stationer.
 Each option has its pros and cons and the cost can greatly vary, depending on how complex your affairs are.

-- We have a new partnership for free online Wills, provided through Beyond.
-Beyond offers a safe and easy service, highly recommended by Trustpilot.
+- We have a partnership for free online Wills, provided by will writing service Beyond.
+Beyond offers a safe and easy service, recommended by Trustpilot.
 Read more about this service here.
 Be sure to note the online discount code on the first page.

-You have a fairly up-to-date Will, don’t you?
-I ask because most surveys show that barely half of UK adults have a Will, and of those that do, the majority are outdated!
+Surveys show that only around half of UK adults have a Will, and of those that do, the majority are outdated.

 Having an out-of-date Will can cause needless problems for your family and executors after your death.
-And, it will almost certainly cost your executors more time, trouble and money to sort out, which can be prevented by revising it now.
+And, it will almost certainly cost your executors more time, trouble and money to sort out.
+You can prevent this by revising your Will now.

-When reviewing their Will, some of our supporters have decided to leave a gift to Dorothy House.
-Once you’ve taken care of your family and friends, a gift to our Hospice will enable us to continue providing outstanding care to those in our community, for many years to come.
-Even 1% of your estate could make a life changing difference for us.
+When reviewing their Will, some of our supporters decide to leave a gift to Dorothy House.
+A gift to the Hospice will enable us to continue providing outstanding care to those in our community for many years to come.
+Even 1% of your estate could make a life-changing difference for us.

 We have a partnership with Beyond to offer quick, easy and professional online Will writing services to any of our supporters living in England and Wales.

-Beyond’s Will writing service normally costs £90 per Will but it is now available to all Dorothy House supporters for free.
-A joint Will, between spouses, is also free of charge!
+Beyond’s Will writing service normally costs £90 per Will but it is now available to you for free.
+A joint Will, between spouses, is also free of charge.

 At the beginning of the online Will process, you will be given a code to access the free Will option.
 It’s a good idea to make a note of this as you won’t be asked again for the code until right at the end.
-Upon completing all the necessary questions, you will be asked to click a ‘payment’ button to take you through to the payment page, but we assure you, you will next prompted to enter the free Will code, and your Will will be created for free.
+After you’ve answered all the questions, you will be asked to click a ‘payment’ button to take you through to the payment page.
+We assure you that there is a prompt to enter your free will code ‘DOROTHY100’ and it will be created for free.

 Lasting Power of Attorney